Solpadoin/estation/README.md

 ## Search Functionality

 You can search stations within a rectangular shape with specified radius.

+## Scribe Documentation Generator

+You can use 'php artisan scribe:generate' command to regenerate documentation.
+Can be used as well as a part of CI\CD process.

 ## THIS IS PET-PROJECT AND NOT IS A SEPARATE ENDED MODULE!!!
 PLEASE DO NOT USE IT AS A PART OF COMMERCIAL PRODUCT.